 Watertown is a medium-sized city located in the state of New York.
 With a population of 24,838 people and 11 constituent neighborhoods, Watertown is the 58th largest community in New York.
 Watertown has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Watertown is home to a number of people employed in the armed forces.
 When you visit or walk around Watertown, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.

-The population of Watertown overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Watertown, 21.67% have at least a bachelor's degree.
+In terms of college education, Watertown is nearly on par with the US average for all cities of 21.84%: 20.80% of adults 25 and older in Watertown have a bachelor's degree or advanced degree.

 The per capita income in Watertown in 2018 was $23,147, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $92,588 for a family of four.
 However, Watertown contains both very wealthy and poor people as well.